amyytang/palona-ai-chatbot/README.md

   I chose to use React because React is one of the most popular front-end technologies, is easy to learn and has effective built in libraries.
 My goal is to set up the front end easily, so I can focus on the AI search features.
 I chose to use FastAPI because it is an easy-to-use modern web framework that lets me build up the backend efficiently.

-## 🚧 Known Issues

-- BLIP captioning sometimes produces vague results for low-quality images
-- Image search does not yet support filtering (e.g. by price or category)

 ## 🔮 Future Improvements

-- Add product filters (price range, rating, source)
-- Improve fallback handling for LLM errors
-- Add support for multiple product image uploads
+- Can add filtering for image search (e.g. by price or category)
-- Cache product search results for repeated queries

 ## 📌 License